Table of Contents

 Imagine a world where your phone connects to the best network for you.
 No SIMs, no store runs, just plug-and-play connectivity.
 That’s what eSIM is making possible.
 However, widespread adoption of eSIM still depends on carrier support and regional regulations.

-• Smartphones, tablets, wearables, and even cars are adopting the eSIM technology.
+• Smartphones, tablets, and wearables are adopting the eSIM technology.

-• Converging 5G and AI will facilitate smart network switching and improve global coverage.
+• Convergence of 5G and AI will enable smart network switching and improve global coverage.

 • Tech giants like Apple and Google are pushing eSIM adoption by eliminating SIM trays in some devices.